Line Renderer 2D Pro

 Example of how to add a texture that is drawn over the line

 A texture can be projected on the line.
 The position of the texture does not depend on the position of the line.
-This can be used to achieve the effect of a laser ray that goes through the smoke of a room, for example.
+This can be used to achieve the effect of a laser beam passing through the smoke of a room, for example.

 Usage